Last updated Oct 20 2020

-How to create your first customer journey map in 2 and ½ days
+How to create a customer journey map that improves customer success

 Why should you do it?
 How should you do it?
 Find the answers in this guide, which we wrote after interviewing 10+ customer journey experts who shared methodologies, dos and don’ts, and pro tips with us.
 This chapter gets you started with the basics of customer journey mapping, with instructions and templates to create your first customer journey map in 2 and ½ days; in later chapters, we’ll take deeper dives into customer journey analytics, workshops, and examples.